Board of Trustees

 Rod Nordland.
 Correspondent-At-Large and Bureau Chief, The New York Times.
 USA.

-Hillary Roberts.
-Research Curator of Photography at Imperial War Museums.
+Hilary Roberts.
+Former Research Curator of Photography at Imperial War Museums.
 England.

 Vaughan Smith.
 Founder of the Frontline Club, London, Journalist.
 United Kingdom.